Come Over When You're Sober, Pt. 1: Sequel album

 Following Lil Peep's death, his producer Smokeasac revealed that Peep had made several unreleased songs, ones specifically made for a possible sequel to this album entitled Come Over When You're Sober, Pt.
 2. In a tweet shortly after Peep's death, Smokeasac tweeted that he and Peep made "beautiful music" during 2017 and that he still has unreleased music from him.

-In February 2018, Smokeasac tweeted a confirmation that the album is coming, but would be released when the "time is right".
+In February 2018, Smokeasac tweeted a confirmation that the album was coming, but would be released when the "time is right".

-Originally not long after Lil Peep's promotional tour for the album was to wrap up, he announced on Twitter that he would be releasing an EP entitled Goth Angel Sinner, consisting of three songs produced by Fish Narc.
+Not long before Lil Peep's promotional tour for the album was to end, he announced on Twitter that he would be releasing an EP entitled Goth Angel Sinner, consisting of three songs produced by Fish Narc.
 Columbia Records later acquired Peep's unreleased material, including the EP, although the demo version of the EP was leaked in October 2018.
 The EP released for streaming in October 2019.